Mart1nSchulz/Schoku/README.md

 The program self-measures accurately internally the execution time of the program minus the loading and startup sequence and the final reporting.
 This approach is precise and justifiable.
-The startup of this program on a specific OS may vary, But I found on Cygwin64 the overhead to be very close to 20ms.
+The startup overhead of this program on a specific OS may vary, But I found on Cygwin64 the overhead to be very close to 20ms.

 The time command reported timing varies quite a bit while the internal timings were more stable.
 I elected to collect statistics based on the multi-threaded timings througout.
-For the later versions of Schoku the factor between multi-threading and single-threading is close to 6 for a 4 CPU / 8 execution units processor.
+For the later versions of Schoku the factor between multi-threading and single-threading is approaching 6 for a 4 CPU / 8 core processor.
-The original code's ratio of multi- to single-threaded performance started very low at 2.15 (could be specific to my setup) and improved with the allocation and alignment of the grid state data.
+The original code's ratio of multi- to single-threaded performance was very low at 2.15 and gradually improved with my allocation and alignment of the grid state data.

-I am taking timings on a Zen2 Ryzen 7 4700U processor.
+I am taking timings on a Zen2 Ryzen 7 4700U processor which operates at around 3.3GHz in multithreaded mode.
+For single threaded execution is above 4GHz.

 ### Approach